$L^p$ norms of higher rank eigenfunctions and bounds for spherical functions: Introduction

-We have an analogous result in the case of compact type, but which is weakened by the requirement that the group variable be constrained to a small ball about the origin.
-Let $U$ be a compact Lie group, and $K$ a subgroup with the property that $(U,K)$ is a Riemannian symmetric pair.
-Let $T \subset U$ be an Abelian subgroup which projects isomorphically to a maximal flat subspace of $U/K$, let $C \subset i \Aa^*_+$ be a compact set which is bounded away from the walls, and let $\mu$ be a spherical weight of the form $t \tmu$, $\tmu \in C$ (notations to be explained in section \ref{compactnotn}).
-If $\varphi_\mu$ is the $K$-spherical function on $U$ with parameter $\mu$, normalised so that $\varphi_\mu(e) = 1$, we then have
+We have a result analogous to Theorem \ref{phithm} in the case of compact type, but which is weakened by the requirement that the group variable be constrained to a small ball about the origin.
+Let $U$ be a compact semisimple Lie group, and $K$ a subgroup with the property that $(U,K)$ is a Riemannian symmetric pair.
+If $\mu$ is a spherical weight (defined in $\mathsection$\ref{compactnotn}), we let $\varphi_\mu$ be the $K$-spherical function on $U$ with parameter $\mu$, normalised so that $\varphi_\mu(e) = 1$.